davideberra/emu-pizza/README.md

 Credits
 -------

-Thanks to [Emulator 101](http://www.emulator101.com), the source of all my current knowkledge on 8080 emulation
+Thanks to [Emulator 101](http://www.emulator101.com), the source of all my current knowledge on 8080 emulation